kirilltitov/FDBSwift/README.md

 ```
 This protocol is adopted by `String`, `StaticString`, `Tuple`, `Subspace` and `Bytes` (aka `Array<UInt8>`), so you may freely use any of these types, or adopt this protocol in your custom types.

-Since you would probably like to have some kind of namespacing in your application, you should stick to `Subspaces` which is an extremely useful instrument for creating namespaces.
-Under the hood it utilizes Tuple concept.
+Since you would probably like to have some kind of namespacing in your application, you should stick to `Subspace` which is an extremely useful instrument for creating namespaces.
+Under the hood it utilizes the Tuple concept.
 You oughtn't really bother delving into it, just remember that currently subspaces accept `String`, `Int`, `Tuple` (hence `TuplePackable`), `nil` (why would you do that?) and `Bytes` as arguments.
 ```swift
 // dump subspace if you would like to see how it looks from the inside let rootSubspace = Subspace("root")